 - Ratings from Edmunds, JD Power, Kelley Blue Book, VehicleHistory, and Cars.com

-Imagine all these ratings coming together in one epic graph.
+Imagine all these ratings coming together in one gigantic graph.
 Stay tuned – it’s coming.

-We’ve sorted every GLC model year into three categories: the stars, the decent-but-not-amazing, and the ones you might want to think twice about.
-It’s like a traffic light system for car purchasing.
+We’ve sorted every GLC model year into three categories: the stars, the adequate-but-not-amazing, and the ones you might want to think twice about.
+It’s like a traffic light system for car purchase.

 Generation | Best Years | Neutral Years | Worst Years |